katzenpost/katzenpost/specs/pki.rst

    * If consensus has failed and thus there is more than one consensus file, clients MUST NOT use this compromised consensus and refuse to run.

+   * We try to avoid randomizing the topology because doing so splits the anonymity sets on each mix into two.
+That is, packets belonging to the previous topology versus the current topology are trivially distinguishable.
+On the other hand if enough mixes fall out of consensus eventually the mixnet will need to be rebalanced to avoid an attacker compromised path selection.
+One example of this would be the case where the adversary controls the only mix is one layer of the network topology.

 9. Security Considerations